nrsc/nwbR/README.md

 # nwbR
-package for utilizing R to navigate, manage and manipulate nwb files
+package for utilizing R to navigate, manage, and manipulate nwb files